My brother has been told he has end-stage hepatitis C. What does this mean?

 - Loss of appetite

-In some cases, the cirrhosis leads to liver cancer.
-More often, your liver continues to deteriorate to the point where the liver loses most or all of its function — liver failure.
-In addition, people with cirrhosis may also develop:
+Cirrhosis usually progresses to the point where the liver loses most or all of its function — liver failure.
+In addition, people with cirrhosis may develop:

-- Brain and nervous system damage due to the accumulation of toxins in the bloodstream (hepatic encephalopathy)
+- Brain and nervous system damage due to the buildup of toxins in the bloodstream (hepatic encephalopathy)

-If you're diagnosed with hepatitis C or end-stage liver disease, it's very important that you see a doctor who specializes in gastrointestinal diseases or liver diseases (hepatologist).
+If you're diagnosed with hepatitis C or end-stage liver disease, see a doctor who specializes in gastrointestinal diseases or liver diseases (hepatologist).
+Newer, more-effective hepatitis C treatments can eliminate the virus in many people, reducing the risk of end-stage liver disease.

 See more Expert Answers